scriptituk/tv-test-card-maker/README-beta.md

 This year (2025) I became aware that I had been living two streets away from Mr&nbsp;King in Furzeham, Brixham, for 14 years until he died in 2010.
-In August that year soon after his funeral service I became organist at the same [church](https://youtu.be/OmLH3yhwXrQ), yet remained oblivious.
+In August that year soon after his funeral service I became organist at the same [church](https://youtu.be/OmLH3yhwXrQ), still unaware.
-Had we met we might have reminisced about the heyday of analogue electronics and the milestone transitions from valve to semiconductor, monochrome to colour, analogue to digital… RIP GJK.
+Anyway, he mentored through his writings, covering the heyday of analogue electronics and milestone transitions from valve to semiconductor, monochrome to colour, analogue to digital… RIP GJK.

 ### Tributes